What is FGM?

 Impact of FGM

-FGM can have a profound impact on a young girl.
-Initially, it will cause physical issues such as intense pain, bleeding and can result in infection.
-Months and years later, it can still impact physically with problems going to the toilet, difficulty having sex or giving birth.
-As important, however, are the emotional and mental affects, for example, depression, anxiety and loss of confidence.
+FGM can have a profound impact on a person.
+When done, it will cause physical issues such as intense pain or bleeding and can result in infection.
+Months and years later, it can still impact a person, like problems going to the toilet or difficulty having sex or giving birth.
+As important as these are the emotional and mental affects, for example depression, anxiety and loss of confidence.

 What you can do

-– Speak to an adult that you trust such as a teacher or youth worker
+– Speak to an adult that you trust such as a teacher, doctor, nurse or youth worker

 – Speak to the LB Redbridge Child Protection and Assessment Team on 020 8708 3885 (weekdays) or 020 8708 5897 (evenings and weekends)